RosettaCommons/documentation/scripting_documentation/MultiStructureFeaturesReporters.md

         <feature name=RotamerRecovery scfxn=(&string) protocol=(&string) comparer=(&string) mover=(&string)/>

 See the above link for explanations of the parameters.
+Give the features reporter either a protocol (RRProtocol string) or any other mover.
+Specifying the pose to compare works the same way as the ProteinRMSDFeatures (-native flag, SavePoseMover, etc.)

 -   **rotamer\_recovery** : The rotamer\_recovery of a feature is how similar Rosetta's optimal conformation is compared to the input conformation when Rosetta's optimal conformation is biased to the input conformation.
     -   **struct\_id** , **resNum** : These are the primary keys for the *residues* table in the ResidueFeatures reporter